-With Google Now, you'll get "cards" that show up based on your location, time of day, and other criteria to bring you information you might need right now.
+With Google Now, you get "cards" that show up based on your location, time of day, and other criteria to bring you information you might need right now.
 It does this by checking with all the Google services you use (like Gmail and the calendar) and then delivering the most pertinent information for where you are currently.
 Here at the office, Google Now displayed a card to give me the current weather here in San Francisco and another one to tell me how long it would take for me to get home with current traffic.
 The latter lets me touch a map to open Google Maps for the best routes to take to get home.
-The more I use Google Now, it should also tell me the scores for my favorite teams, public transit times, flight information, meetings in my calendar, and even currency conversion rates when I go on vacation.
+The more you use Google Now, it will tell you more things based on your habits, like the scores for your favorite teams, public transit times, flight information, meetings in your calendar, and even currency conversion rates when you go on vacation.

-All that said, Google Now's cards do take some getting used to.
-Because they're a more or less passive experience and you can't program them, they can seem a little random at times.
+All that said, Google Now's cards do take some getting used to because they're a more or less passive experience and they can seem a little random at times.
 Unavoidably, you will encounter cards that Google thinks are relevant to you, when in fact they aren't.
 Just the same, you'll probably find yourself wanting a particular card to show up, and it won't.
-Google Now is a neat feature, but you could just as easily perform a quick search to get the information you want and not have to rely on Google to tell you when you need it.
+So, the service isn't perfect, but it seems to improve the more I use it.

 More than just search

 Along with all the search features, you can access Google's apps, edit your documents, update your calenders, and all the other things that Google has to offer.
 In an earlier review, I didn't like how the app wouldn't let me edit spreadsheets, but I am now able to edit without incident.
 It still seems to have problems listing large spreadsheets, however, but if you switch to landscape it works better.
 Hopefully, this is something Google will address in later updates.

 - Similar model: $